pinf/pinf-loader-js/README.md

     `require.async()` or `require.sandbox()` respectively.
 The hierarchy of how your application nests these dynamic links will determine which modules must be included in subsequently loaded bundles to avoid sending the same modules twice.
+  * A module can only be memoized once for each *Canonical Identifier* (comprising of *SandboxIdentifier/PackageIdentifier/ModuleIdentifier*).
+    When placing modules into bundles make sure bundle filenames do not overlap with module filenames (and the reverse) as these have the potential to conflict (modules and bundles share the same logical file hierarchy).
+The idea is that a set of statically linked modules can always be combined into one file which is placed into the file that first requires the dependencies and represents the entry point into the bundle.

 FAQ